-These Dynamite Shrimp Sushi Jars are the perfect grab and go lunch, filled with all the flavours of your favourite sushi roll and seaweed salad!
-They're also gluten free!
+These Dynamite Shrimp Sushi Jars are the perfect grab and go lunch, filled with all the flavours of your favourite sushi roll along with seaweed salad!

-I've long touted mason jars as the perfect transportable container for work lunches (as evidenced with these Chicken Spring Roll Jars and these Sweet Potato Burrito Bowl Jars).
+I've long touted mason jars as the perfect transportable container for work lunches.
 First of all, they're super skinny so they fit in your lunch bag and the fridge just right.
 Honestly, you could have a bazillion of these things kicking around without clogging up the fridge too much.
 And the shorter ones are stackable too!

 Second of all, mason jars are ideal for layering your sauces so the important ingredients don't get all soggy.
 Add in your sauces first, then add your protein, veggies, carbs, toppings and so on.
 Boom!
 Lunch for the week ready in a flash!

 Basically, we've got all sorts of goodies jam-packed into these Dynamite Shrimp Sushi Jars that make assembly super quick and easy.
-Basically all you have to do is cook the rice, which takes 10-15 minutes top, especially if you have a rice maker.
+Basically all you have to do is cook the rice, which takes 10-15 minutes top, especially if you have a rice cooker.
+A rice cooker makes meal prep so much easier because you can dump all the ingredients in and press a button.
+No burning on the bottom or any sort of screw ups, it's basically fail proof.
+This is the rice cooker I use.

 Of course the best part of this recipe is that it's super simple and customizable, so feel free to follow the recipe exactly or add in your own toppings.